Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Conclusions

 {\bf ACKNOWLEDGEMENTS}

-The author acknowledges the French National Center of Scientific Research (CNRS) for Emeritus Director of Research contract and F. Sevre for help with the figure.
-This work was performed in LERMA-CNRS-Observatoire de Paris- PSL University-Sorbonne University.
+The author acknowledges the French National Center of Scientific Research (CNRS) for Emeritus Director of Research contract, F. Sevre for help with the figure and the anonymous referees for useful comments.
+This work was performed in LERMA-CNRS-PSL -Observatoire de Paris-Sorbonne University and the Chalonge-de Vega International School Center.
+Discussions and communications with G. 't Hooft, A. Riess and R. Penrose are gratefully acknowledged.